jchenj/mongodb_binder_test/README.md

 <img width="1766" alt="Screen Shot 2022-01-03 at 9 40 19 PM" src="https://user-images.githubusercontent.com/45462803/148002500-b3b52791-fdbb-47d5-a8dc-3d2dcc45816b.png">
 4. Screen below will appear when loading is complete.
 <img width="1724" alt="Screen Shot 2022-01-03 at 9 08 07 PM" src="https://user-images.githubusercontent.com/45462803/148000464-52c58467-5c15-42fc-a79b-1e8a4108523d.png">

+## Resource limitations
+* **Maximum concurrent users** The maximum number of simultaneous users for a given Binder repo is 100.
+For this reason, please avoid using this lab with Binder for large classes.
+If you have need for more concurrent users, consider runnnig the lab locally by cloning the repo and running on a local Jupyter server.
+* **Session expiration** Binder environments are meant for interactive and ephemeral coding, meaning that it is ideally suited for relatively short sessions.
+Binder will automatically shut down user sessions after 10 minutes of inactivity.
+* **Saving changes** Because Binder sessions are meant to be ephemeral, it is not possible to save changes you make to your Jupyter Notebook on Binder.
+If you make changes to the notebooks that you want to save, you will need to download the notebook to your own computer by clicking *File > Download as > Notebook (.ipynb)*.
+To run these notebooks you would need to download the necessary software (e.g. MongoDB, PyMongo, Jupyter Notebook) to your own computer and set up a local environment, The details of local environment set-up are beyond the current scope of this lab.

 ## Contribution
 Please create an [Issue](https://github.com/jchenj/mongodb_binder_test/issues) for any improvements, suggestions or errors in the content.